trailheadapps/redwoods-insurance/README.md

 In order to experience, and experiment with this sample app you'll need:

 1. A working installation of Git.
-1. An Apple Computer with Xcode 10.1 (or possibly higher) installed.
+2. An Apple Computer with Xcode 10.1 (or higher) installed.
-1. If you want to install the sample app on a physical iOS device, you'll need an Apple Developer Account.
+3. If you want to install the sample app on a physical iOS device, you'll need an Apple Developer Account.
-1. A Salesforce Scratch Org.
+4. A Salesforce Scratch Org.
 (More info on that later)

 ## Source Control Setup <a name="download"></a>